MatthewKennedy/spree_shipstation/README.md

 end
 ```

-If you are using `config.capture_at_notification = true` add the following config to your `spree.rb` initializer file:
+If you are using `config.capture_at_notification = true` add the following config to the `spree.rb` initializer file:

 ```ruby
 # config/initializers/spree.rb